Sunwooxxi/Brain-Tumor-Survival-Analysis/README.md

 # AI-DynaInfo
-AI-based survival analysis for cirrhosis
+AI-based survival analysis for Bone Marrow and Blood cancer